 The best way to help your child in History is to take an interest in what they are learning.
 Ask them to teach you about Thomas Becket or the Magna Carta.
-Encourage them to read as much as they can and watch appropriate material on television that can help to broaden their knowledge.
+Encourage them to read as much as they can and study/discuss together appropriate material on television and online.

 Government and Politics (A Level)

 • Would you like to know more about the Britain you live in today?